Class size: 8 students

 French Pastry 101: Pate a Choux

 Do you want to learn to make eclairs, cream puffs, Paris-Brest, and fancy hors d'oeuvres?
 Then you need to master pâte à choux -- the most versatile, gloriously puffy, make-ahead-friendly dough in the French pastry repertoire.
 Pâte à choux might require more finesse than banana muffins, but the process is not complicated.
 After we discuss the science behind this technique and give you a chance for hands-on practice, you'll be able to wow your family and friends with magnificent desserts and savory bites.
 You'll learn to make pastry cream, ganache, and other fillings; avoid the pitfalls of collapsed or soggy puffs; and use a pastry bag like a pro.
-We'll make both savory and sweet dishes.
+A light lunch will be provided followed by pastries.

 Want to know when new classes are posted?

 - Yes, we eat what we make in class.

 - What materials should we bring to class?